 Pollution is also caused when silt and other suspended solids, such as soil, wash off plowed fields, construction and logging sites, urban areas, and eroded river banks when it rains.
 Under natural conditions, lakes, rivers, and other water bodies undergo eutrophication, an aging process that slowly fills in the water body with sediment and organic matter.
 When these sediments enter various bodies of water, fish respiration becomes impaired, plant productivity and water depth become reduced, and aquatic organisms and their environments become suffocated.

 Pollution in the form of organic material enters waterways in many different forms as sewage, as leaves and grass clippings, or as runoff from livestock feedlots and pastures.
 When natural bacteria and protozoan in the water break down this organic material, they begin to use up the oxygen dissolved in the water.
 Many types of fish and bottom-dwelling animals cannot survive when levels of dissolved oxygen drop below two to five parts per million.
 When this occurs, it kills aquatic organisms in large numbers which leads to disruptions in the food chain”.
+David Krantz and Brad Kifferstein above focus on the aquatic organisms, but for sure other organisms involve too including us.

 Clearly, the problems, water pollution I meant, have the capabilities to corrupt our life on our planet.
 Yes there are laws that have been made to try to reduce water pollution but acknowledging the fact that water pollution is seriously a big problem and ways to reduce it is very important.
 The government alone cannot solve the entire problems.
 It is ultimately up to us, to inform, responsible and involved when it comes to the problems we face with our water.
 We must become familiar with our local water resources and learn about ways to try to solve it.
 So you guys, what are your opinions?
 Or suggestions?..........